 Why Tirzepatide Does Not Interact Through CYP450 Enzymes

 Most drug interactions in pharmacology occur through hepatic CYP450 enzymes.
 Tirzepatide does not use this pathway.
-It is metabolized by proteolytic cleavage (broken down by enzymes that cut peptide bonds), not by liver enzymes.
-In vitro testing shows minimal CYP450 inhibition or induction potential (PMC, 2025).
+It is metabolized by proteolytic cleavage (enzymes that break peptide bonds), not by liver enzymes.
+In vitro testing shows minimal CYP450 inhibition or induction potential at therapeutic concentrations (PMC, 2025).

 Major Drug Interactions (High Risk)

-Three medication categories carry the highest interaction risk.
+Three medication categories carry the highest interaction risk with tirzepatide.
 Each can produce clinically meaningful consequences that require monitoring or intervention.

 Oral Contraceptives: Reduced Effectiveness